Haidarali19/D-C-MaxMin-Search-Code--Dsa-/README.md

 The work I completed for my Data Structure Algorithm challenge, which allowed me to write the MAXMIN Search algorithm, is contained in this repository.
 I updated this code to include a quicksort sorting feature.
-It can therefore sort the data and look for the highest or lowest value.
+It can therefore sort the data and look for the highest or lowest value. oh yea, in this code i use C++ programing languange.

 that's all,
 Thank You For your visit and your attention.